BBVA/apicheck/docs/quick_start.md

   --server SERVER       launch a as server mode at localhost:8000
 ```

-For usage of each tool, you can check their documentation at [APICheck documentation](https://bbva.github.io/apicheck/docs).
+For getting usage information about tools, you can check their documentation at [APICheck documentation](https://bbva.github.io/apicheck/docs).

 <a id="tools-and-pipelines"></a>

 <a id="tools-and-pipelines"></a>
 # Tools & Pipelines

-The power of APICheck is the capability to chain tools by using UNIX-like pipelines.
+The power of APICheck resides in its capability of chaining tools by using
+UNIX-like pipelines.

-For this example we'll use a **.json** file that contains a message (in APICheck format) for a query with sensitive data at the body of the Request (You can find this file at: [demo .json file](https://github.com/BBVA/apicheck/blob/master/tools/sensitive-json/examples/valid-request-user-password-one-line.json))
+In this example we'll use a **.json** file that contains a message (in [APICheck format](/docs/developers)) for a query with sensitive data at the body of the Request (You can find this file at: [demo .json file](https://github.com/BBVA/apicheck/blob/master/tools/sensitive-json/examples/valid-request-user-password-one-line.json))

 ```console
 (APICheck) $ cat demo-request.json | asej